- External HDDs are an excellent way of expanding the memory of your PC or laptop.

 - After the format process is complete, you can use your drive.

-In conclusion, we do hope that any of the solutions we mentioned above helped you to fix the external drive wont format problem.
-However, if you still experience the problem, you can use an enclosure with SATA cable for the external HDD before you proceed with the format process.
+In conclusion, we do hope that any of the solutions we mentioned above helped you to fix the external drive won’t format problem.
+However, if you still experience the problem, you can use an enclosure with a SATA cable for the external HDD before you proceed with the format process.

-If you have any question of comment regarding any of the solutions we mentioned above or you experience technical issues with your Windows PC, feel free to comment below.
+If you have any questions or comments regarding any of the solutions we mentioned above or you experience technical issues with your Windows PC, feel free to comment below.